lurchmath/cust-parse-test/plan.md

    flattened, but it fails in that those ASTs will then be unable to convert to putdown because they have the wrong number of arguments for the putdown form as originally defined.
 This needs a redesign, probably like so:
-    - Create a `Template` class that will take a string and a variables list and (at construction time) split the string to also store a template array internally, like the code at about `ast.js:500` does.
-    - Add a `Template.fillIn(...args)` method that does what it says on the tin, by re-using the code from the very end of `AST.toLanguage()`.
-Now replace the last approx.30 lines of code in `AST.toLanguage()` with a construction of a `Template` instance and then use of it thereafter.
-    - See if there are any other places you might want to use the new `Template` class.
     - When you flatten, give the resulting AST an attribute that says it was flattened, so that this is recorded.
     - When you check for the correct arity in `AST.toLanguage()`, if the AST is